The closed-open string map for $S^1$-invariant Lagrangians: Proof of Theorem

 \subsection{The PSS maps in degree one}

-Our goal will be to compute a `topological piece' of $\CO^1(S(\gamma))$.
+Our goal will be to compute a ``topological piece'' of $\CO^1(S(\gamma))$.
 This subsection introduces some background required for the computation: in particular, we recall that there is a canonical map $\Phi\co H^1(L)\to HF^*(L,L)$ which was used in the statement of Theorem~\ref{th:CO_invt_lag}.
 This is the Lagrangian PSS map of Albers \cite{Alb08}, and the fact it is canonical was discussed, for instance, by Biran and Cornea \cite[Proposition 4.5.1({\it ii})]{BC09A} in the context of Lagrangian quantum cohomology.

-First, recall that once Floer datum is fixed, the complex $CF^*(L,L)$ acquires the Morse $\Z$-grading.
+First, recall that once the Floer datum is fixed, the complex $CF^*(L,L)$ acquires the Morse $\Z$-grading.
 This grading is not preserved by the Floer differential or the \ai structure maps, but is still very useful.
 Assume that the Hamiltonian perturbation, as part of the Floer datum, is chosen to have a unique minimum $x_0$ on $L$, which means that $CF^0(L,L)$ is one-dimensional and generated by $x_0$.
-We denote by $1_L\in CF^0(L,L)$ the chain-level cohomological unit, which is proportional to $x_0$.
+We denote by

+the chain-level cohomological unit defined in \cite[Section~2.4]{She13}, which is proportional to $x_0$.
 Now pick a metric and a Morse-Smale function $f$ on $L$ with a single minimum; together they define the Morse complex which we denote by $C^*(L)$.
-Consider the `Maslov index 0' versions of the PSS maps
+Consider the ``Maslov index 0'' versions of the PSS maps, which are linear (but \emph{not} chain) maps:

-defined as in the paper of Albers \cite{Alb08}, with the difference that $\Phi,\Psi$ count configurations with Maslov index 0 disks only.
+These maps are defined as in the paper of Albers \cite{Alb08}, with the difference that $\Phi,\Psi$ count configurations with Maslov index 0 disks only.
 For example, the map $\Psi$ counts configurations consisting of a Maslov index 0 pseudo-holomorphic disk with boundary on $L$ and one input boundary puncture, followed by a semi-infinite gradient trajectory of $f$ which outputs an element of $C^*(L)$.
 Similarly, $\Phi$ counts configurations in which a semi-infinite gradient trajectory is followed by a Maslov index 0 disk with an output boundary puncture.
 The maps $\Psi,\Phi$ preserve $\Z$-gradings on the two complexes.

-Let $d_0\co CF^*(L,L)\to CF^{*+1}(L,L)$ be the `Morse' part of the Floer differential counting the contribution of Maslov 0 disks, see Oh \cite{Oh96A}.
+Let $d_0\co CF^*(L,L)\to CF^{*+1}(L,L)$ be the ``Morse'' part of the Floer differential counting the contribution of Maslov 0 disks, see Oh \cite{Oh96A}.
 Denote by $d_{\it{Morse}}\co C^*(L)\to C^{*+1}(L)$ the usual Morse differential.
 The lemma below is a version of \cite[Theorem~4.11]{Alb08}.

 \begin{lemma} $\Phi,\Psi$ are chain maps with respect to $d_0$ and $d_{\it{Morse}}$, and are cohomology inverses of each other. \end{lemma}

 \begin{lemma} Suppose $HF^*(L,L)\neq 0$.
 If $y\in C^1(L)$ is a Morse cocycle (resp.~coboundary) then $\Phi(y)$ is a Floer cocycle (resp.~coboundary). \end{lemma}